Contact Us

 Chief Executive

-Chris is head of education and training at Thames21.
+Chris is chief executive at Thames21.
+Prior to this, he was deputy chief executive and head of engagement and learning.
 Before joining Thames21, Chris worked as the Education Coordinator at the London Aquarium, and he has worked as a warden on marine wildlife reserves along the coast of Dorset and Cornwall.
 He is one of the world’s greatest rockpoolers.

 Head of Improving Rivers